sgarciav/ros2_playground/ros_bridge/README.md

-# Example: ROS1 <> ROS2 Bridge
+# Example: ROS 1 <> ROS 2 Bridge

-While working through this example, keep in mind that there are two versions of ROS installed in the same Docker environment: ROS1 Noetic and ROS2 Galactic.
+While working through this example, keep in mind that there are two versions of ROS installed in the same Docker environment: ROS 1 Noetic and ROS 2 Galactic.
 By default, neither environment is sourced.
 It'll be up to the developer to source the corresponding environment depending on the instructions so keep this in mind while reading through this README.